 For true beer lovers, join this craft beer tour held in Miraflores.
 For only $55 USD, your tour guide will take you to the best breweries in the neighborhood, and you will get to sample a minimum of 14 different beers – now that’s what I’m talking about!

 Pisco is the spirit of Peru!
 This clear alcohol is most commonly used in Peru’s national cocktail – the Pisco Sour!
 The cocktail gets its name from Pisco (the spirit) and the sour mixers used in it – typically lime.
 To me, Pisco Sours are delicious.

 Alternatively, this particular Lima Pisco tour also takes you to the Magic Water Fountain Show I described earlier before trying lots of Pisco and eating some street food!
-This is a highly-recommended tour in Lima and is ideal for those tourists who want to have a couple of drinks while learning about the culture of Peru.
+This is a highly recommended tour in Lima and is ideal for those tourists who want to have a couple of drinks while learning about the culture of Peru.
 The price and length of this tour are very similar to the first one mentioned.

 28. Ride in an open-air bus